carolynholzman/analysis/is-google-cracking-down-on-listicles/index.md

 As early as 2023, I could see it in the sites I was working on.
 Mostly the type of sites I was looking at were affilliate sites.

 It’s new for me to see that it's even impacting Google.
-Even Google isn't immune from its own system.
+Apparently even Google isn't immune from its own system.

 They have the same increase in their impressions followed eventually by a sharp drop.